tmzh/tmzh.github.io/_posts/2022-03-07-solvers-for-the-wordle-game-comparison-of-strategies.md

 ![Comparison](/images/2022-03-07-comparison.png)

-You can find the source code in `wordle.py`
+You can find the source code for the solver in the repo https://github.com/tmzh/wordle.git

 ## Further references
 1. The best explanation I have seen for the Information entropy forumula is from Aurélien Géron (https://youtu.be/ErfnhcEV1O8).
 The concept of information entropy leads to cross entropy which is heavily used as loss function in classification methods.
 This video is quite short but incredible informative.